Defamation: Variations within common law jurisdictions

-The 2006 reforms also established across all Australian states the availability of truth as an unqualified defence; previously a number of states only allowed a defence of truth with the condition that a public interest or benefit existed.
-The defendant however still needs to prove that the defamatory imputations are substantially true.
-The law as it currently stands in Australia was summarised in the 2015 case of Duffy v Google by Justice Blue in the Supreme Court of South Australia.

-Similarly, New Zealand received English law with the signing of the Treaty of Waitangi in February 1840.
+New Zealand received English law with the signing of the Treaty of Waitangi in February 1840.
 The current Act is the Defamation Act 1992 which came into force on 1 February 1993 and repealed the Defamation Act 1954.
 New Zealand law allows for the following remedies in an action for defamation: compensatory damages; an injunction to stop further publication; a correction or a retraction; and in certain cases, punitive damages.
 Section 28 of the Act allows for punitive damages only when a there is a flagrant disregard of the rights of the person defamed.
 As the law assumes that an individual suffers loss if a statement is defamatory, there is no need to prove that specific damage or loss has occurred.
 However, Section 6 of the Act allows for a defamation action brought by a corporate body to proceed only when the body corporate alleges and proves that the publication of the defamation has caused or is likely to cause pecuniary loss to that body corporate.

 As is the case for most Commonwealth jurisdictions, Canada follows English law on defamation issues (except in Quebec where the private law is derived from French civil law).
 In common law provinces and territories, defamation covers any communication that tends to lower the esteem of the subject in the minds of ordinary members of the public.
 Probably true statements are not excluded, nor are political opinions.
 Intent is always presumed, and it is not necessary to prove that the defendant intended to defame.
 In Hill v.
 Church of Scientology of Toronto (1995), the Supreme Court of Canada rejected the actual malice test adopted in the US case New York Times Co. v.
 Sullivan.
 Once a claim has been made, the defendant may avail themselves of a defence of justification (the truth), fair comment, responsible communication, or privilege.
 Publishers of defamatory comments may also use the defence of innocent dissemination where they had no knowledge of the nature of the statement, it was not brought to their attention, and they were not negligent.

+Corporate defamation

+Common law jurisdictions vary as to whether they permit corporate plaintiffs in defamation actions.
+Under contemporary Australian law, private corporations are denied the right to sue for defamation, with an exception for small businesses (corporations with less than 10 employees and no subsidiaries); this rule was introduced by the state of New South Wales in 2003, and then adopted nationwide in 2006.
+By contrast, Canadian law grants private corporations substantially the same right to sue for defamation as individuals possess.
+Since 2013, English law charts a middle course, allowing private corporations to sue for defamation, but requiring them to prove that the defamation caused both serious harm and serious financial loss, which individual plaintiffs are not required to demonstrate.